 Mental Health for Primary Health Care Toolkit for Use in Humanitarian Settings

-Funded by USAID/OFDA, using WHO mhGAP-IG Intervention Guidelines, we documented lessons learned from mental health integration programs in Philippines, South Sudan and Central African Republic.
+Funded by USAID/OFDA and using WHO mhGAP-IG Intervention Guidelines, we documented lessons learned from mental health integration programs in Philippines, South Sudan and Central African Republic.
 This work resulted in International Medical Corps’ 2016 “Mental Health Integration into General Health Care: A Step-Wise Approach,” which lays out guidance on a six-step approach to integrating mental health care in humanitarian settings.
-The toolkit facilitates the training of emergency health professionals in the frontline management of priority mental health conditions to enable the integration of mental health into primary care.
+The toolkit facilitates the training of emergency health professionals in the front-line management of priority mental health conditions, to enable the integration of mental health into primary care.
 Next steps of the program include summarizing the survey mapping results and conducting in-depth interview with stakeholders.

 Centers for Disease Control: Response and Capacity Building